foxkit-us/PyIRC/doc/hooks.rst

 A ``HookEvent`` is passed in.

-Probably the most interesting events in this class are the ``connected`` and ``disconnected`` events. ``disconnected`` should be used to reset all state to good values, in case a reconnect is attempted.

 commands_ctcp
 ^^^^^^^^^^^^^

 .. note::
    This hook requires the ``CTCP`` extension.

-This hook is used by the ``CTCP`` extension to call CTCP events, such as TIME or PING.
+This hook is used by the ``CTCP`` extension to call CTCP events.
 VERSION and PING events are implemented by default.

 A ``CTCPEvent`` is passed in, which passes in the ``CTCPMessage`` from the event.